osuthorpe/llm-expect/examples/README.md

-# Vald8 Examples
+# LLM Expect Examples

-This directory contains examples demonstrating various features and use cases of the Vald8 evaluation framework.
+This directory contains examples demonstrating various features and use cases of the LLM Expect evaluation framework.

 ## Quick Start